 First, it’s not just your baby—it’s all babies that are so adorable, cute, and eccentric as well.
-Their nervous system as immature, they have no experience in life, their brains are continuing to develop, and they will be unable to make good decisions until their brain is about 22-years-old!
-Some of the things they do and the looks on their soft faces is meaningless to us.
+Their nervous system is immature, they have no experience in life, their brains are continuing to develop, and they will be unable to make good decisions until their brain is about 22-years-old!
+Some of the things they do and the looks on their soft faces are meaningless to us.

 The things discussed here usually happen during the first year and a few months of the baby’s time with us.
 Don’t become stressed, and enjoy some of the antics and dirty tricks baby does.

 It’s Tough Breast Feeding